Dirk Gently's Holistic Detective Agency: Plot summary

-Gordon realizes that he will only be able to end his ghosthood if he completes his unfinished business - namely, leaving a message on Susan’s answering machine - but struggles to muster the emotional energy he needs to lift a phone’s receiver and dial the number.
-However, while drifting around London, he stumbles across the scene of a murder.
-Galvanized by this discovery, he uses the touch-tone phone in Dirk’s office to call his sister, records an answering machine message telling her of the crime, and hangs up, which enables him to “[fall] back to his own rest and vanish”.
+Gordon realizes that he will only be able to end his ghosthood if he finishes leaving a message on Susan's answering machine.
+He stumbles across the scene of a murder, which gives him the emotional energy needed to use a phone.
+He records a message telling his sister of the crime and hangs up, which enables him to "[fall] back to his own rest and vanish".

-After Michael, using scuba gear, has walked into the poisonous atmosphere of pre-organic Earth, Richard receives a phone call from Susan.
-She listened to Gordon’s message, which informed her that Alistair Ross was the murder victim.
-Richard realizes that the ghost had lied to him and the others.
-The aliens were intending to colonize Earth, but the accident robbed them of the opportunity, and the Salaxalan regards humanity and indeed all life on the planet as usurpers.
-Michael is an acceptable host because he considered Ross an equally unworthy thief, and Ross’s murder was the final test of his willingness to go to extremes to “fix” the mistake.
+After Michael has walked into the poisonous atmosphere of pre-organic Earth, Richard receives a phone call from Susan.
+She has listened to Gordon's message, which informed her that the murder victim was a professional rival of Michael's, who received a job Michael thought should have been his.
+Richard realizes that the ghost lied: the aliens were intending to colonize Earth, but the accident robbed them of the opportunity.
+Michael is an acceptable host because of his willingness to go to extremes to "fix" a mistake.